fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-director-installation.md

 ### Mangement configuration

-Icinga Director uses a relational database such as MySQL, MariaDB or PostgreSQL.
-We use MySQL/MariaDB.
-Therefore, we have to tell Icingaweb2 how to connect need to the Director's database.
+Icinga Director needs a relational database (such as MySQL, MariaDB or PostgreSQL).
+Therefore, we need to tell Icingaweb2 how to connect need to the Director's database.

-For this purpose, open the file `/etc/icingaweb2/resources.ini`` with an editor of your choise (here nano):
+First, open and edit the file `/etc/icingaweb2/resources.ini`` with an editor of your choise (here: nano):

 ```
 sudo nano /etc/icingaweb2/resources.ini
 ```

-Remember to use the password you used during creation of the database user and also the type of database you are using.
-Also use the "utf8" for charset (important).
-Now add the following information to the end of the file but leave the rest untouched:
+Next, add the following context at the end of the file:
 ```
 [icinga_director]
 type = "db"